-- Two from Brown faculty members, one of whom should be a professor in Biology, Chemistry, Mathematics, or Physics.
-The second letter can cme from a faculty member in any academic area.
-Check Brown's Electronic Address system to find out if the individuals who might write your letters are in fact Brown faculty.
+- Two from Brown faculty members, one of whom should be a professor in Biology (or Neuroscience), Chemistry, Mathematics, or Physics and should have taught you in class(es) and/or supervised you on a relevant research project.
+Letters from Engineering faculty members would be appropriate, particularly if you concentrated in Engineering.
+The second letter can come from a faculty member in any academic area.
+Check Brown's staff directory online to find out if the individuals who might write your letters are in fact Brown faculty.

-For the 2014 application cycle, your letters must be submitted by June 3, 2013.
-This is our priority deadline.
-Failure to meet this deadline could result in delay of the completion of your committee letter.
+For the 2022-2023 application cycle, your letters must be submitted by May 13, 2022.
+Failure to meet this deadline could result in delay in the completion of your committee letter.